mrkamel/kraps/README.md

 The `jobs` argument can be useful when you need to access an external data source, like a relational database and you want to limit the number of workers accessing the store concurrently to avoid overloading it.
-If you don't specify it, it will be identical to the number of partitions.
+If you don't specify it, it will be identical to the number of partitions of the previous step.
 It is recommended to only use it for steps where you need to throttle the concurrency, because it will of course slow down the processing.
 The `jobs` argument only applies to the current step.
 The following steps don't inherit the argument, but reset it.

 * `map_partitions`: Maps the key value pairs to other key value pairs, but the block receives all data of each partition as an enumerable and sorted by key.